-The revelation of the day is without doubt Jarno Trulli, who interpreted the intense qualifying session with patience and willpower:
+The revelation of the day is Jarno Trulli.
+The Italian interpreted the intense qualifying session with patience and willpower:

-Giancarlo Fisichella is depressed, finishing the qualifying session in 19th place:
+Giancarlo Fisichella is depressed after finishing the qualifying session in 19th place:

 "It was bad, really bad.
 We are not in the conditions to be competitive.
-The car generates little power and we cannot work the tires, we have very low grip".
+The car generates little power and we cannot work the tyres, we have very low grip".

 "Yes, but it is difficult, we cannot make miracles all the time.
 We can hope for a good result tomorrow there are bad weather conditions".

-Benetton is on its last year in Formula 1.
-The handover to Renault is very painful at this stage of testing the engine, which is projected for the future and not very much into the present:
+Benetton will leave Formula 1 at the end of the year.
+The handover to Renault is very painful at this stage.
+The team is in fact testing the engine, which is projected towards the future and not the present: